vippsas/vipps-login-api/api-guide/flows/ciba-flows.md

 <!-- START_METADATA
 ---
-title: Integrating with Vipps Login from phone number
+title: Vipps Login from phone number
 sidebar_position: 30
 ---
 END_METADATA -->

-# Integrating with Vipps Login from phone number
+# Vipps Login from phone number

 Vipps Login from phone number is available for all Vipps Login enabled clients.